Fern Hollow Bridge: Investigation

 Shortly after the collapse, the National Transportation Safety Board announced it was sending a team led by Chair Jennifer Homendy to investigate the cause.
-According to Homendy, the investigation will take 12 to 18 months to complete; the team began gathering evidence after their arrival on January 28.
-In a January 29 press conference held after the first complete day on-site, Homendy stated a preliminary report would be available in approximately 10 days, but the final report would require "a long, technical investigation" reviewing bridge inspection reports and maintenance records, video (from local businesses and the PAT bus), traffic counts, weight requirements, and road treatments.
+According to Homendy, the investigation would take 12 to 18 months to complete; the team began gathering evidence after their arrival on January 28.
+In a January 29 press conference held after the first complete day on-site, Homendy stated a preliminary report would be available in approximately 10 days, but the final report would require "a long, technical investigation" reviewing bridge inspection reports and maintenance records, video (from local businesses and the PRT bus), traffic counts, weight requirements, and road treatments.

 The preliminary report was released on February 7.
 The collapse apparently initiated at the west end of the structure.
 Surveillance video recovered from the bus showed the bridge had already fallen off the western abutment when the eastern expansion joint began to separate.
 No primary fractures were found in the critical areas of the welded steel girders.
 PennDOT ordered reviews of structural adequacy for five bridges with similar rigid K frame designs immediately; the five bridges (Canon-McMillan Alumni Bridge in North Strabane, Shenango Road Bridge in Beaver, Philip J. Fahy Memorial Bridge in Bethlehem, McCallum Street Bridge in Philadelphia, and Murray Avenue Bridge over Beechwood Blvd in Pittsburgh) were found to be in "fair" condition at their last inspections.

 The city briefly made an observation site available, but closed it by February 2, as the reconstruction effort began.

+In November 2023, victims took the city to court over access to bridge maintenance records.
+The 2023 NTSB report concluded that a lack of periodic maintenance by the city led to clogged drains that caused corrosion, a contributing factor for the collapse; documents also questioned PennDOT's bridge inspection procedures.

+On February 21, 2024, the NTSB released its final report, faulting both city and state inspection processes for lack of required maintenance, repairs, and eventual bridge closure.
+Lawyers for injured parties reaffirmed their commitment to sue the city and other responsible parties for damages.

 Third bridge

-The replacement bridge will be designed by HDR, Inc. and constructed by Swank Construction of New Kensington; the contracts were awarded without bidding due to the emergency declaration and prior history with PennDOT.
+The replacement bridge was designed by HDR, Inc. and constructed by Swank Construction of New Kensington; the contracts were awarded without bidding due to the emergency declaration and prior history with PennDOT.
 Federal funds of $25.3 million were allocated for design and construction from the Federal Highway Administration's National Highway Performance Program, which in turn was funded by the Infrastructure Investment and Jobs Act of 2021.
 During the first weekend in February, Swank moved demolition equipment to the site in preparation for removing the rubble.
-Building a new rigid K-frame bridge is unlikely, as the lead time for the steel required is more than 18 months.
-The replacement bridge will be designed and built in sections; once HDR releases the design for a section, Swank will build it while HDR designs the next section.
+Building a new rigid K-frame bridge was unlikely, as the lead time for the steel required was more than 18 months.
+The replacement bridge was designed and built in sections; once HDR released the design for a section, Swank built it while HDR designed the next section.